servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 // a preferable way of accessing DbContexts nowadays var appTempDir = PathEx.GetApplicationTempDirectory("", true);
 var dbPath = appTempDir & "HelloCart_v01.db";
-services.AddDbContextFactory<AppDbContext>(dbContext => {
+services.AddDbContextFactory<AppDbContext>(db => {
-    dbContext.UseSqlite($"Data Source={dbPath}");
+    db.UseSqlite($"Data Source={dbPath}");
-    dbContext.EnableSensitiveDataLogging();
+    db.EnableSensitiveDataLogging();
 });

 // AddDbContextServices is just a convenience builder allowing
 // to omit DbContext type in misc. normal and extension methods
 // it has
-services.AddDbContextServices<AppDbContext>(dbContext => {
+services.AddDbContextServices<AppDbContext>(db => {
+    // Uncomment if you'll be using AddRedisOperationLogChangeTracking
+    // db.AddRedisDb("localhost", "Fusion.Tutorial.Part10");

-    // This call enabled Operations Framework (OF) for AppDbContext. dbContext.AddOperations((_, o) => {
+    // This call enabled Operations Framework (OF) for AppDbContext. db.AddOperations(operations => {
-        // Here we tell operation log reader that it should fetch the
-        // tail of operation log every 5 seconds no matter what. o.UnconditionalWakeUpPeriod = TimeSpan.FromSeconds(5);
+        operations.ConfigureOperationLogReader(_ => new() {
+            // We use FileBasedDbOperationLogChangeTracking, so unconditional wake up period
+            // can be arbitrary long - all depends on the reliability of Notifier-Monitor chain.
+            // See what .ToRandom does - most of timeouts in Fusion settings are RandomTimeSpan-s,
+            // but you can provide a normal one too - there is an implicit conversion from it.
+            UnconditionalCheckPeriod = TimeSpan.FromSeconds(Env.IsDevelopment() ?
+60 : 5).ToRandom(0.05),
         });
         // And this call tells that hosts will use a shared file
         // to "message" each other that operation log was updated.
         // In fact, they'll just be "touching" this file once
         // this happens and watch for change of its modify date.
         // You shouldn't use this mechanism in real multi-host
         // scenario, but it works well if you just want to test
         // multi-host invalidation on a single host by running
         // multiple processes there.
-    dbContext.AddFileBasedOperationLogChangeTracking(dbPath + "_changed");
+        operations.AddFileBasedOperationLogChangeTracking();

+        // Or, if you use PostgreSQL, use this instead of above line
+        // operations.AddNpgsqlOperationLogChangeTracking();

+        // Or, if you use Redis, use this instead of above line
+        // operations.AddRedisOperationLogChangeTracking();
+    });
 });
 ClientServices = HostServices = services.BuildServiceProvider();
 ```